A First Look at the Security Issues in the Model Context Protocol Ecosystem: Disclosure

-\subsection{Disclosure}
+For tool extraction, our current implementation focuses on tools explicitly added through their specifications (e.g., through \texttt{@server.list\_tools()}).
+However, tools that are added dynamically from a list, such as within a \texttt{for} loop, cannot yet be correctly extracted.
+For the vulnerability summary generator, we currently use the default Semgrep detection rules for MCP servers, which may lead to false positives.
+In the future, we plan to trace the source of such lists and extract tools directly from them.
+We also plan to construct custom rules specifically tailored for MCP servers to improve accuracy.

+\section{Disclosure}

-We have promptly disclosed our findings to both the host and the relevant MCP registry.
-Specifically, we have reported the tool confusion issue to Cursor.
-According to Cursor’s security policy~\cite{cursor_security}, vulnerabilities can be reported either through its public GitHub security page or via a designated private email channel.
-To preserve anonymity, we opted for the private disclosure channel and submitted our report via the designated email address.
+We have promptly disclosed our findings to both the corresponding host and relevant MCP registries.
+For example, we have reported the tool confusion issue to Cursor via the designated email address as Cursor’s security policy~\cite{cursor_security}.
 Specifically, we provided the MCP server code used in our experiments, the corresponding server configurations, and supporting screenshots.
-We are still waiting for their response, and will update it once we receive it.
+Cursor acknowledged the reported behavior and classified it as a functional issue.
 Given the absence of publicly available contact information for several affected MCP server owners, we have disclosed the findings to \textit{mcp.so}, along with a list of MCP servers containing leaked credentials.
-We hope that the registry can notify the affected owners or take appropriate actions to address the exposed credentials.
-We submitted our findings on August 24\textsuperscript{th}.
+We did not receive a response from \textit{mcp.so}.
+After repeating the data collection and reanalyzing server configurations, we identified only one expired GitHub token.
+This indicates that the previously exposed credentials are no longer accessible.